jmp1985/dragonET/README.md

 Copyright Rosalind Franklin Institute, 2024.

-Distributed under the terms of the Apache-2.0 license, python-template is free and open source software.
+Distributed under the terms of the Apache-2.0 license, dragonET is free and open source software.